atomicarchitects/phonax/README.md

 # Phonax

-Library to train jax models with phonon data.
+Phonax is a JAX framework to use E(3)-equivariant neural network for predicting vibrational and phonon modes of molecules and periodic crystals.
+Alternatively, Phonax also enables the utilization of the second-order derivative Hessians or the vibrational spectrum as eigenvalues to fine-tune the underlying energy models.

 ## Quick Start

-The following steps will guid you through the installation for the phonax library and the tests for tutorial notebooks.
+The following steps will guide you through the installation for the phonax library and the tests with tutorial notebooks.

-1. In a conda env with JAX / CUDA available clone and download this phonax repository.
+1. In a conda environment with JAX / CUDA available, clone and download this phonax repository.

-2. Download the pre-trained model weights and the example datasets.
+2. In the downloaded directory run:
     ```bash
-    bash xxxx download_script
-    ```

-3. In the downloaded directory run:
-    ```bash
     pip install -e .
     ```
-4. Install the additional libraries from github repositories:
+3. Install the additional libraries from github repositories:
     ```bash
     pip install -r requirements_extra.txt
     ```
+4. [Download](https://figshare.com/s/66bf63d6b5ff42638184) the pre-trained model weights and the datasets, and uncompress the file at the folder with the tutorial notebooks.

+    ```bash
+    tar zxvf phonax-download.tar.gz
+    ```

 ## Tutorials and scripts

-### Mass and spring mechanical model for phonon vibrations
+### Classical mass and spring mechanical model for phonon vibrations [Tutorial](Tutorial_mass_spring_phonon_model.ipynb)
+A classical mass and spring model can be used to give intuitions for the vibrational phonon modes.
+With the simple energy functional form (energy stored in the mechanical springs), this tutorial shows the main architecture and usage of the phonax in deriving the second derivative Hessians.

 ### Periodic crystalline solids